fontra/fontra-blog/content/blog/february-update/february-update.md

 https://www.youtube.com/watch?v=yiupIidTw4I

-### Fontra updates
+### Updates

 The font sources panel got a redesign: the old design was too hard to extend.
 The first thing that was added was settings for global guidelines.
 Previously, Fontra only supported per-glyph guidelines, but with this new feature we added support for global guidelines.

+In addition to .ttf and .otf, Fontra can now read the .woff and .woff2 formats, for convenient inspection of such font files.

-Additionally, many smaller bugs and user experience issues were fixed.
+Many smaller bugs and user experience issues were fixed.
 For a complete list, please have a look at the [list of recent changes](https://fontra.xyz/changelog.html).

+### Work In Progress

+There was a lot of development in several work-in-progress features.

+We are working on making Fontra able to edit .glyphs and .glyphpackage files.
+This is a multi-stage project, where we initially focus on editing glyph-level data: outlines and (variable/smart) components.
+This work is nearly completed, and we expect it to land next week.

+Background layers (or "scratch" layers) is a much-requested feature, which is developing nicely, and is expected to land soon, too.

+Work is being done to expose more advanced font info data, such as various lower level line metrics data and other font-level info, so users can control these fields when exporting to .ttf or .otf.
+This set of features was also an important motivation for the redesign of the font sources panel.

+As mentioned last month, Simon Cozens is working on changes to the front-end code to make a server-less version of Fontra possible.
+It includes setting up a "bundler" (webpack in our case), and makes a much clearer separation between our server code and the front-end code and assets.
+This work is nearing completion and will be merged very soon.
+It is a tricky operation as it moves and touches a _lot_ of files, and this can get in the way of other work-in-progress if we're not careful.